erictleung/erictleung.github.io/_posts/2015-07-26-linuxbrew-for-when-you-do-not-have-root-access.md

 ---
 layout: post
-title: Linuxbrew - For When You Do Not Have Root Access
+title: Linuxbrew - For When You Don't Have Root Access
 ---

 I have access to a Linux server, but I inconveniently do not have any root